evincarofautumn/justly/README.md

 wherever you’re using indices instead of references.

-Check out the `rustdoc` documentation for `src/lib.rs` for the main description of Justy and information about using it.
+Check out the `rustdoc` documentation for `src/lib.rs` for the main description of Justly and information about using it.

 Also see the `meta/` directory